Material Diagnostics for H2 Technologies

 Competences of the group “Materials Diagnostics for Hydrogen Technologies” at Fraunhofer IMWS.

 At Fraunhofer IMWS, we are dedicated to advancing hydrogen technologies through comprehensive diagnostics of materials.
-Our focus lies in understanding the critical interplay between material properties and their performance in applications such as electrolysis and fuel cells.
+Our focus lies in understanding the critical interplay between material properties and how they influence the performance of electrolyzers and fuel cells.
 By bridging the gap between theoretical research and practical application, we aim to drive innovation and enhance the quality, efficiency, and sustainability of hydrogen systems.

 Key areas of expertise include:

-• Defect Diagnostics: Identification of defects at the micro and nano scale and their avoidance.
+• Defect Diagnostics: Identification and avoidance of defects at the micro and nano scale

 We cover expertise for all hydrogen technologies such as